liuch37/diffusion/README.md

 Download your own images into ```./data``` and write your customized data loader.

 # Train
 Run the below commad.
-You can specify different models (NaiveUnet, ContextUnet) and hyperparamters inside.
+You can specify different DDPM models (DDPM with NaiveUnet, DDPM with ContextUnet) and hyperparamters inside.
 ```
 python train.py
 ```